umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

 # CV Analyzer and Job Recommender

-This tool analyzes a CV and extracts key information which is then used to suggest suitable jobs from a job ad database.
+This tool analyzes a CV and extracts key information, scores the extracted skills, and suggests suitable jobs from a job ad database.
+There are two folders: i) "OpenAI models": this code uses OpenAI's gpt-4o large language model, and text-embedding-3-large embedding model, and ii) "Mutiple models": this code offers to select multiple models including open-source and OpenAI's large language models and embedding models.
+If you have a powerful computing machine with a GPU, you can try the code in "Multiple models" for comapring the performance of multiple models.
+If you prefer to use only OpenAI models, you need to run the code in "OpenAI models".
+In that case you will need OpenAI's API keys.
+The instructions to use the codes in both the folders are present in their respective folders.

 ## Features
+- Option to select open-source or OpenAI's large language models and embedding models (the folder Multiple models)
 - **CV Parsing**: Parsing CV using LlamaParse.
 - **Information Extraction**: Extracting information from CV using Pydantic models and gpt-4o
 - **Skills scoring**: Assigning scores to skills and displaying in a UI